Garamantes: Society and culture

 Location of the Garamantes in the Fezzan c.
 600 AD, before the Islamic conquest.

 In the 1960s, archaeologists excavated part of the Garamantes' capital at modern Germa (situated around 150 km west of modern-day Sabha) and named it Garama (an earlier capital, Zinkekara, was located not far from the later Garama).
 Current research indicates that the Garamantes had about eight major towns, three of which have been examined as of 2004.
 In addition they had a large number of other settlements.
 Garama had a population of around four thousand and another six thousand living in villages within a 5 km radius.
 Up to 50,000 people could have lived in the whole wadi.
+The king of the Garamantes controlled major trade routes that stretched deep into the interior of sub-Saharan Africa, reaching regions between the Niger Bend and Lake Chad.
+Key oases in the southern part of the Garamantian kingdom, especially Ghat and Barkat, served as important bases from which traders traveled into tropical Africa.

 Nikita et al. (2011) indicated that the skeletons of the Garamantes do not suggest regular warfare or strenuous activities.
 Nikita et al. (2011) states: "The Garamantes exhibited low sexual dimorphism in the upper limbs, which is consistent to the pattern found in agricultural populations and implies that the engagement of males in warfare and construction works was not particularly intense. [...] the Garamantes did not appear systematically more robust than other North African populations occupying less harsh environments, indicating that life in the Sahara did not require particularly strenuous daily activities."